FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Optimization

 \subsection{Problem Formulation}

 To ensure convergence performance, we formulate an optimization problem to find the optimal global round interval of model mixing $\delta$ and model mixing ratio $\alpha$, which is cast as follows:

 where the objective (\ref{P0_obj:min_bound}) is to optimize the convergence bound.
 Constraint (\ref{P0_cst:fly_time}) ensures that the sum of idle duration and additional training time equals the satellite flight time between two adjacent areas.
+During the stage from when the SCF satellite leaves the visible range of area $ i $ until completing model aggregation for area $\left( i+1 \right)$, we define two parameters: $ T_{i,i + 1}^{{\rm{fly}}} $ and $T_{i,i+1}^{{\rm{idle}}}$.
+Here, $ T_{i,i + 1}^{{\rm{fly}}} $ is the total duration of this process, which can be determined using publicly available Two-Line Element sets (TLEs), and $T_{i,i+1}^{{\rm{idle}}}$ is the idle duration of clients in the region $(i+1)$, i.e., they are neither training with SCF satellites nor non-SCF satellites.
+Then, we have $ T_{i,i + 1}^{{\rm{idle}}} + \sum\limits_{k' = k+1}^{k + \delta } {T_{k',i + 1}^{{\rm{total}}}} = T_{i,i + 1}^{{\rm{fly}}} $ for any $ k-K \bmod (K+\delta)=0 $.
 Constraint (\ref{P0_cst:max_mix_time}) ensures that the total training time does not exceed the maximum constraint.
-Constraint (\ref{P0_cst:upper_deltaE}) limits the maximal round gap of the mixed models, which has been discussed in detail earlier in Theorem \ref{theorem:convergence_bound}.
+Constraint (\ref{P0_cst:upper_deltaE}) limits the maximum round gap of the mixed models, which has been discussed in Theorem \ref{theorem:convergence_bound}.